victronenergy/venus-influx-loader/README.md

 ## Server

 The directory `src/server` contains node.js based server watching Venus devices using MQTT and storing real time measurements into InfluxDB.
-It vends two binaries: `bin/venus-grafana-server`, and `bin/venus-upnp-browser`.
+It vends two binaries: `bin/venus-influx-loader`, and `bin/venus-upnp-browser`.

-### Venus Grafana Server
+### Venus Influx Loader

-Venus Grafana Server allows MQTT connection to the Venus devices running on the same network and discovered via UPNP, configured manually using their IP address, or by accessing them via VRM.
+Venus Influx Loader allows MQTT connection to the Venus devices running on the same network and discovered via UPNP, configured manually using their IP address, or by accessing them via VRM.

 Configuration details and necessary usernames and passwords are stored in `config.json`, and `secrets.json` that are looked up under `--config-path` (`/config` by default).
 Config Path needs to be writable.
 TODO: should not be needed to config path to be writable in production deployments.

-Configuration files can either be created manually, or by starting the Venus Grafana Server, and accessing the Admin UI by browsing to `http://localhost:8088`.
+Configuration files can either be created manually, or by starting the Venus Influx Loader, and accessing the Admin UI by browsing to `http://localhost:8088`.
 The default usernname and password is `admin`, `admin`.

 ```
-$ npx venus-grafana-server --help
+$ npx venus-influx-loader --help
-Usage: venus-grafana-server [options]
+Usage: venus-influx-loader [options]

 Monitor Venus devices and capture & store realtime data to serve Grafana